Texas Republicans File 28 Anti-Abortion Bills This Session

 Bans on Specific Abortion Procedures

 SB 8 by Sen. Charles Schwertner (R-Georgetown: 512-463-0105) and HB 200 by Rep. Cindy Burkett (R-Sunnyvale: 512-463-0464) would prohibit doctors from performing a specific abortion procedure that the anti-abortion movement has branded a “partial birth abortion.”
-This bill is based in and perpetuates extreme anti-abortion ideology rather than being grounded in science or practice, even.
+These bills are based in and perpetuate extreme anti-abortion ideology rather than being grounded in science or practice, even.
 The intact dilation and evacuation (D and X) abortion procedure — as is it actually called by the medical community — is already prohibited by federal law.
 As is the the provision of SB 8 that would ban that sale of fetal tissue.

 SB 415 by Sen. Charles Perry (R-Lubbock: 512-463-0128) and HB 844 by State Rep. Stephanie Klick (R-Fort Worth: 512-463-0599) would ban the most commonly used abortion method performed in the second trimester, dilation and evacuation (D&E), by criminalizing doctors, and uses unscientific and inflammatory language to stigmatize the procedure.